-It was on this legal basis that office workers from the New Zealand Clerical Workers’ Union took legal action in 1986 to have their pay equalised.
+It was on this legal basis that office workers from the New Zealand Clerical Workers’ Union took legal action in 1986 to have their pay equalized.
 Office-based workers were earning considerably less than the construction workers employed by the same employer, even though they claimed the activities they undertook were of equal value.
 According to their argument, the lower pay was attributable solely to the fact that it was predominantly women who were employed in the offices, (90% female staff), whereas it was mainly men who were working in construction.
-The equal pay action failed, since the 1972 law related to equal pay for the same work, but not for work of equal value.
+The equal pay action failed since the 1972 law related to equal pay for the same work, but not for work of equal value.
 However, as a result of the court case, the Department of Labour commissioned a study that examined comparability and created a new basis for comparison.

-In order to achieve equal pay for all employees, in 2018 New Zealand’s trade unions, employers and the government once again met to draft a new law.
+In order to achieve equal pay for all employees, in 2018 New Zealand’s trade unions, employers, and the government once again met to draft a new law.
 The Equal Pay Amendment Bill is intended to curb gender-specific wage discrimination in sectors where women predominate and was passed in August 2020.

 Transparency becomes obligatory

-But as in other immigration countries, the gender pay gap does vary according to ethnic origin: women of European origin earn more than those of Asian origin, or Maori women.
+But as in other immigration countries, the gender pay gap does vary according to ethnic origin: women of European origin earn more than those of Asian origin or Maori women.
 Since New Zealand’s businesses have so far not been compelled to publish their pay gaps, the differences in pay remain largely invisible.
-For that reason, the national Human Rights Commission launched the so-called Demand Pay Transparency Petition, which is intended to close the gender and ethnic pay gaps.
+For that reason, the National Human Rights Commission launched the so-called Demand Pay Transparency Petition, which is intended to close the gender and ethnic pay gaps.
 To this end, companies with over 100 employees will be required to report on internal pay differences and the distribution of women and men across the various levels of hierarchy, and an independent Equal Pay Commission will monitor compliance with transparency obligations and the implementation of equal pay in companies.

 Leading by example

 Even without the new law and its statutory transparency requirements, New Zealand has been able to halve the pay gap since 1998: in 2018, the median gender pay gap stood at 9.3%.
-In the Global Gender Gap Report, New Zealand is in 6th place, after the fair pay world champion Iceland and the Scandinavian front runners Norway, Sweden and Finland.
+In the Global Gender Gap Report, New Zealand is in 6th place, after the fair pay world champion Iceland and the Scandinavian front runners Norway, Sweden, and Finland.

 The fact that it has not yet been possible to close the gap is down to a lack of transparency in pay structures, but also due to outdated role models - even in New Zealand.
-After starting families, women still often stay at home, with all the consequences for women’s participation in the labour market in general, and for those on lower incomes in particular.
+After starting families, women still often stay at home, with all the consequences for women’s participation in the labor market in general, and for those on lower incomes in particular.
 But Prime Minister Ardern is doing far more than simply issuing clear messages to consign the clichés of yesteryear to the depths of the South Pacific Ocean; she has a different way of doing things.
 As one of just a few female heads of government, she's actually had a baby during her term of office.
 And that certainly didn’t stop her from governing – unlike most men in office.
-So she didn’t think twice about travelling to New York, to attend the UN General Assembly accompanied by her young family.
+So she didn’t think twice about traveling to New York, to attend the UN General Assembly accompanied by her young family.
 And in the Covid-19 crisis, this working mother is setting an example in yet another way: in order to show solidarity with all New Zealanders, she automatically cut her own salary and those of her colleagues in government.